Pokémon Red, Blue, and Yellow: Legacy

 The video game website 1UP.com composed a list of the "Top 5 'Late to the Party' Games" showing selected games that "prove a gaming platform's untapped potential" and were one of the last games released for their respective console.
 Red and Blue were ranked first and called Nintendo's "secret weapon" when they were released for the Game Boy in the late 1990s.
 The success revitalized the Game Boy in the late 1990s.
 Nintendo Power listed the Red and Blue versions together as the third best video game for the Game Boy and Game Boy Color, stating that something kept them playing until they caught every Pokémon.
 Game Informers Ben Reeves called them (along with Pokémon Yellow, Gold, Silver, and Crystal) the second best Game Boy games and stated that it had more depth than it appeared.
-Official Nintendo Magazine named them one of the best Nintendo games of all time, placing 52nd on their list of the top 100 games.
+Official Nintendo Magazine placed the Red and Blue versions 52nd on their list of the 100 best Nintendo games of all time.
+In 2019, PC Magazine named them on their list of "The 10 Best Game Boy Games".
+In 2023, Time Extension included them on their "Best JRPGs of All Time" list for growing into an international phenomenon and popularizing the monster-catching genre.
 Red and Blue made number 72 on IGNs "Top 100 Games of All Time" in 2003, in which the reviewers noted that the pair of games "started a revolution" and praised the deep game design and complex strategy, as well the option to trade between other games.
 Two years later, it climbed to number 70 in the updated list, with the games' legacy again noted to have inspired multiple video game sequels, movies, television shows, and other merchandise, strongly rooting it in popular culture.
-In 2019, PC Magazine included the games on their "The 10 Best Game Boy Games".
-In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.
 In 2007, Red and Blue were ranked at number 37 on the list, and the reviewers remarked on their longevity: